I came up with Zebra Mocha Cookies after I had a slight craving for a Zebra Mocha.

 Preheat your oven to 375 degrees.

-Mix dry ingredients: all purpose flour, whole wheat flour, baking soda, baking powder, salt, and cacao powder.
+Mix dry ingredients: all purpose flour, whole wheat flour, baking soda, baking powder, salt, coffee granules, and cacao powder.
 Set aside.

 In a large bowl beat the butter until it is fluffy (about 2 minutes).
 Add in the sugars.
 Mix in the eggs, one at a time, making sure the first egg gets incorporated before adding the next.
 Scrape the sides of the bowl.